llpds/reactPract/README.md

 An input form element whose value is controlled by React in this way is called a “controlled component”.

 ### Hooks

+Hooks are used ONLY at the top level of nesting (they do not work in loops and conditions)

 useState(https://react.dev/reference/react/useState)